raelyard/life-book/notes.md

 Maybe this thing starts to fall out into something like this:

-Section I: We Hold These Truths to be Self-Evident Section II: It Follows That...
-Section III: Finding Freedom in an Unfree World (with due respect and citation to Harry Browne)
+Section I: We Hold These Truths to be Self-Evident Section II: From Self-Evident to that Which Follows Section III: Finding Freedom in an Unfree World (with due respect and citation to Harry Browne)

 With a little flesh on what might go within (chapters with some notes within some):